ttybitnik/diego/README.md

 [Email workflow](https://git-send-email.io/) is also available.

-Feel free to send patches, questions, or issues related to `diego` to the [~ttybitnik/general mailing list](https://lists.sr.ht/~ttybitnik/general).
+Feel free to send patches, questions, or discussions related to `diego` to the [~ttybitnik/general mailing list](https://lists.sr.ht/~ttybitnik/general).

 # License